EwelinaKopacz/Furgonetka-LandingPage/README.md

 Creating this project I had an opportunity to learn LESS CSS, how to created and used:
 * mixins,
 * variables,
-* responsived views
+* responsive views,
-* reset and global styles
+* reset and global styles,
-* how to split data and files in LESS in LESS CSS.
+* how to split data and files
+in LESS CSS.